lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

     The *dump_modify* ensures that the coordinates are written in the already existing *dump.lammpstrj* file.
-    Finally let us run the simulation for a very short time (10 ps) by adding the following lines to *input.lammps*:
+    Finally, let us run the simulation for a very short time (10 ps) by adding the following lines to *input.lammps*:

 ..  code-block:: lammps